-When lions breed with tigers, the resulting animals are known as ligers or tigons.
-There are also lion and leopard hybrids known as leopons and lion and jaguar hybrids known as jaglions.

 - Discuss the meaning, structure, and letter cues that you notice students using correctly. - Literal comprehension: The answers are in the text.
-Ask, "How is a female lion different from a male lion?
-Why do lions have whiskers?"
-Have students read the pages that support their answers. - Inferential comprehension: The answers are in your head.
-Ask, "Why do you think the lion cub stays close to the mother lioness?
-Why do you think the sound of a lion's roar can be heard up to five miles away?
-What did you learn that you didn't know before about lions?"
+Ask, "What did you learn about brown bears while you were reading?
+Were there any text features that helped you better understand your reading?"
+Have students read the pages that support their answers.

+• Inferential comprehension: The answers are in your head.
+Ask, "Why do you think brown bears enjoy the water?
+What else would you like to know about brown bears?"

-- Have the students locate the high-frequency words in the text and practice writing them. - Find and practice the words with the CVCe pattern: male, mane, and pride. - Point out the pr onset in the word pride.
-Using magnetic letters, create other words with the pr beginning sound (prune, print, proud, pry).
+- Have the students locate the high-frequency words in the text and practice writing them. - Help the students locate the words with the -ing suffix: digging, swimming, and walking. - Find and discuss the words with the cl onset: claws and climb. - Find and discuss the word brown with the own rime.
+Create other words with the same ending sound (clown, crown, down, and gown).